 - Lively start ceremony with music and introductions.

-- Hundreds of other enthusiastic runners with creative team names and shirts shuttling about in decorated vans to share the experience with you and add to your memories.
+- Hundreds of other enthusiastic runners with creative team names and shirts shuttling about in decorated vans to share the experience with you and add to your memories, along with many spirited and long-time volunteers along the course.

-- The opportunity to participate in and win the award for the many fun contests: Best Team Name, Best Team Shirt, Best Team Costume, Best Decorated Vans, and Most Spirited Team.
+- The opportunity to win the many fun contests: Best Team Name, Best Team Shirt, Best Team Costume, Best Decorated Vans, and Most Spirited Team.

 - Your Leg 4 runner will compete in the epic Donner’s Downfall Leg 4 Time Trial.
 Fastest man and fastest woman will win a great prize.
 So will the runner who gets 178th place.

 We will continue our tradition of providing each captain with something special.
-Each captain will receive an official RTO captain’s pilsner glass along with a complimentary beer at the Finish Line Festival.
+Each captain will receive an official RTO captain’s pilsner glass along with a ticket for a complimentary lunch at the Finish Line Festival.

 Cap on number of teams: